“Which is better: repairing or replacing my wheelchair van?”

 You will have to go through the process of buying a new van

-If you choose to replace your wheelchair van, you will have to go through the process of purchasing the vehicle all over again.
+If you choose to replace your wheelchair van, you will have to go through the process of purchasing the vehicle again.

-We do our best here at MoveMobility to make that process as efficient as possible, but it will still take time.
-To learn how long it will take to get a new van, check out this article
+We strive to make the process as efficient as possible at MoveMobility, but it will still take time.
+Check out this article to learn how long it will take to get a new van.

 Repairing vs. replacing your wheelchair van (3 questions to ask)

-There are 3 major questions you should ask yourself when you’re trying to decide which option is right for you.
+There are three key questions you should ask yourself when deciding which option is right for you.

 1. What is your current van’s mileage?

-If your van’s mileage is above 100,000 kilometers, we suggest replacing your van because once you surpass the 100,000 kilometer mark, your van will have a lot of wear and tear.
+If your van’s mileage exceeds 100,000 kilometers, we recommend replacing it, as once you surpass the 100,000-kilometer mark, your van will have accumulated significant wear and tear.

 However, if your van is significantly below 100,000 kilometers, we suggest repairing your van (given that the cost of repairs doesn’t come close to the cost of a new van).